-Organic Letters Outstanding Publication of the Year Award Lectureship Session at the 2018 ACS Fall National Meeting
+Organic Letters Outstanding Publication of the Year Award Lectureship Session at the 256th ACS National Meeting & Exposition in Boston

-As winner of Organic Letters Outstanding Publication of the Year Award Lectureship for 2018, Yoon will receive a $3,000 honorarium and travel and hotel accommodations to attend and a present at an ACS Division of Organic Chemistry symposium in his honor at the 2018 ACS Fall National Meeting in Boston.
+As winner of Organic Letters Outstanding Publication of the Year Award Lectureship for 2018, Yoon will receive a $3,000 honorarium and travel and hotel accommodations to attend and a present at an ACS Division of Organic Chemistry symposium in his honor at the 256th ACS National Meeting & Exposition in Boston.
 The symposium will also celebrate Masayuki Inoue, winner of The Journal of Organic Chemistry Outstanding Publication of the Year Award Lectureship for 2018.